contentstack/contentstack-cli/README.md

 	        ****
 	       ***
 	      **

+Note: This version of Built.io Contentstack CLI can be used only for V3 stacks.
+Use CLI version 1.x, for V2 stacks.

-Built.io Contentstack Command Line Interface 1.0.5
+Built.io Contentstack Command Line Interface 3.0.0

 Usage: contentstack [command]